scorbetta/rdnv/dooku/src/index.md

 `the_order`

 A set of rules to deliver high-quality RTL designs and readable source code.
-Rationale (cit.):
-"*Code is read much more often than it is written*".

-# Disclaimer
+## Disclaimer
 The author puts his best effort in delivering pre-verified resources; for instance, most of the RTL modules are either FPGA or ASIC proven.
 However, this is a continuous work-in-progress, so any comment, request or criticism can be easily addressed to the author himself.